How You Can Help Now

 Based upon the charitable structure of the COVID-19 Community Response Fund, grants are limited to 501c3 nonprofit organizations, groups fiscally sponsored by a 501c3 nonprofit organization, or other charitable organizations able to receive a tax-deductible contribution, such as schools and other public entities.
 We are not able to fund individuals or businesses directly, labor unions, or other 501c4, 501c5, and 501c6 organizations.
 Aid to individuals will be handled through nonprofit organizations in our region with established processes for determining need.

-In order to move resources quickly and not further burden nonprofit organizations, during Phase One there will not be a formal application process for the fund.
-Agencies providing immediate basic needs relief can email United Way to share their needs so they can be considered during the granting process.
+In order to move resources quickly and not further burden nonprofit organizations, there is currently not a formal application process for the fund.
+Nonprofits providing immediate basic needs relief can email United Way to share their needs so they can be considered during the granting process.

 Approved grantees will be published on our website and United Way as grants are awarded.

 The Community Foundation is waiving all credit card and administrative fees for this fund.
 Every dollar donated into the fund will be put into action in the community.

 Please make checks payable to “The Community Foundation/COVID-19.”

 Make grants payable to the Community Foundation for the Fox Valley Region designated for the COVID-19 Community Response Fund.
 (Foundation Tax ID Number: 39-1548450)

 Make distributions payable to the Community Foundation for the Fox Valley Region designated for the COVID-19 Community Response Fund.
 (Foundation Tax ID Number: 39-1548450)